yesodweb/yesodweb.com-content/blog/2012/7/haskell-vm.md

-# The Haskell Platfrom on a Virtual Machines
+# The Haskell Platfrom on a Virtual Machine

-I sent a patch to [update a vagrant Haskell VM to the latests version of the platform](https://bitbucket.org/puffnfresh/vagrant-haskell-heroku
+I sent a patch to [update a vagrant Haskell VM to the latests version of the platform](https://bitbucket.org/puffnfresh/vagrant-haskell-heroku).
-).
 The author published a blog article titled [Haskell on Heroku](http://brianmckenna.org/blog/haskell_on_heroku) when originally releasing, but a Haskell VM has little to do with Heroku.

 # Why Vms